 For students to receive the nationally recommended amount of daily physical activity and for students to fully embrace regular physical activity as a personal behavior, students need opportunities for physical activity beyond the physical education class.
-Toward that end, the school district will:
+The school district will do the following:

-- offer classroom health education that complements physical education by reinforcing the knowledge and self-management skills needed to maintain a physically active lifestyle and to reduce time spent on sedentary activities; - discourage sedentary activities, such as watching television, playing computer games, extended use of phones, and etc.; - provide opportunities for physical activity to be incorporated into other subject lessons; and, - encourage classroom teachers to provide short physical activity breaks between lessons or classes, as well as brain breaks to help increase attentiveness. - Inform students of all extracurricular activities, as well as activities available in the community to them after and before school.
+- Offering classroom health education that complements physical education by reinforcing the knowledge and self-management skills needed to maintain a physically active lifestyle and to reduce time spent on sedentary activities. - Discourage sedentary activities, such as watching television, playing computer games, extended use of phones, and other devices. - Provide opportunities for physical activity to be incorporated into other subject lessons; and, encourage classroom teachers to provide short physical activity breaks between lessons or classes, as well as brain breaks to help increase attentiveness. - To inform students of all extracurricular activities, as well as activities available in the community to them after and before school. - Encourage students to walk in the hallways before school and not stand in the hallways. - Encourage students to bring their water bottles to school, so they can fill throughout the day at the filling stations that are provided at all schools.